cambridge-cares/CitiesKG/CEA_AGENT/README.md

       }}
 ```

-After getting the ground surface geometries of the building, the footprint geometry of the building is extracted by merging the ground surface geometries.
+After getting the ground surface geometries of the building, the agent will merge the ground surface geometries to extract the footprint geometry.

+### Building Height
-For building height, the following three different following queries are possible.
-Each are tried in this order until a result is retrieved.
-If all unsuccessful, a default value for height of 10.0m is set.
+For building height, there are three different possible queries that can retrieve the building height.
+Each of the following queries are tried, in the order they are listed, until a result is retrieved.
+If all the queries return empty results, a default value of 10.0m for building height is set.

+First query to for building height:
 ```
 PREFIX  ocgml: <http://www.theworldavatar.com/ontology/ontocitygml/citieskg/OntoCityGML.owl#>